This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 1) Choir for All (A, N, B, vocal only)

-2) Clarinet/Sax Technique (A, N) or Double Reed Technique (A, N) or Flute Technique (A, N)
+2) Flute Technique (A, N) or Double Reed Technique (A, N) or Clarinet Technique (A, N) or Saxophone Technique (A, N)

-3) Chamber Group (A, L) or Intro Chamber Group (A, L) or The Melting Pot (A, L)
+3) Chamber Group (A, L) or Intro Chamber Group (A, L) or Intro Playing Baroque Music (A) or The Melting Pot (A, L)

 5) Concert Band (A, N) or Latin Ensemble (A, L) or Jamming Basics (A, L)